JiaqiCChen123/Random-Forest/README.md

 * rf.py

-This file specifies random forest regressor and random forest classifier's detailed functions.
+This file specifies random forest regressor and random forest classifier's detailed functions which inherit from simple random forest structures from tree.py.